 Though we’re in favor of letting people go when they start ignoring you, email marketing experts have varying opinions about whether you should keep inactive subscribers or remove them completely.

-Before you clean your list, it’s a good idea to run a re-engagement campaign (also called: win-back campaign).
+Before you clean your list, it’s a good idea to run a re-engagement campaign (also called: a win-back campaign).
 A campaign like this will help you determine whether subscribers are not interested or if they in fact want to stay in touch.

 A re-engagement email campaign is a strategy that you can use to wake people up and double-check whether readers want to stay connected or not.
 This gives subscribers a chance to voice their opinion before you unsubscribe them yourself.